Ferdinand Vandeveer Hayden: Legacy

-Honors

 Hayden Valley in Yellowstone is named after him.
-In 2018, Native American leaders have called for it to be renamed, because they believed that he "advocated for the extermination of tribal people who refused to comply with federal dictates".
+In 2018, Native American leaders have called for it to be renamed, because he "advocated for the extermination of tribal people who refused to comply with federal dictates".
 The town of Hayden, Colorado, located in the Yampa River valley, is named for him.
 Many mountain peaks bear his name as well.
 The sedge Carex haydeniana was named for him by Stephen Thayer Olney, in 1871.
 A subspecies of garter snake, Thamnophis radix haydenii, was named for him by Robert Kennicott in 1860.
 A land snail, Oreohelix haydeni, was named for him by William Gabb in 1869.
 Hayden Hall at the University of Pennsylvania which formerly housed the dental school now houses the bioengineering and earth sciences departments.
+Hayden was eulogized by United States Geological Survey Director John Wesley Powell in an annual report to the United States Secretary of the Interior in 1889.

 Other publications

 With FB Meek, he wrote (Smithsonian Institution Contributions, v.
 14. Art.
 4) "Palaeontology of the Upper Missouri, Pt.
 1, Invertebrate."
 His valuable notes on Native American dialects are in The Transactions of the American Philosophical Society (1862) in The American Journal of Science (1862) and in The Proceedings of the American Philosophical Society (1869).
 With ARC Selwyn he wrote North America (1883) for Stanford's Compendium.